-Casual dress may include blue jeans in good condition.
-Jeans may not be ragged, baggy, tight-fitting or have holes.
+Students may wear jeans or any color pants or shorts of appropriate length and fit.
 Students may NOT wear spandex pants, cotton stretch pants, sweat pants, or other athletic pants with an elastic waistband.
 All pants should be worn at or near the waist as intended.
 No athletic shorts or other shorts with an elastic waistband are allowed.
-All bottom wear must be of a length that reaches or exceeds the tip of the middle finger when standing erectly.